Shadows (Agents of S.H.I.E.L.D.): Critical response

 Alan Sepinwall at HitFix called the episode a promising and lively start to the season despite a lot of exposition, "helped by some good casting and smart creative choices".
 He was positive about both the changes to the existing characters and the introduction of the new ones, especially Creel, and though he noted that the opening sequence was "itself a piece of brand extension—early promotion for Agent Carter," he felt that "links to the rest of the Marvel [Cinematic] Universe are always welcome when they're in service to the story the show is telling".
 Oliver Sava of The A.V.
-Club graded the episode a 'B−', feeling that "With a clearly defined villain and mission statement, this show’s second season is already off to a better start than its first year, but there’s still plenty of room for the series to grow.
+Club graded the episode a 'B−', feeling that "With a clearly defined villain and mission statement, this show's second season is already off to a better start than its first year, but there's still plenty of room for the series to grow.
 The scripts could use more energy, the action could be better choreographed, and it could use a huge injection of style for both the visual and audio elements.
-There’s so much potential in Agents Of S.H.I.E.L.D. ... but the show’s creators aren't fully exploring it yet."
-Kathrine Siegel of Paste Magazine gave a negative review of the episode, calling it "pretty flat, and very disappointing as season premieres go", feeling that the character development and plot were limited, lamenting the decision to kill off Lawless' character, and stating that the episode continued a trend of the series having "amazing individual parts [that] never come together to create a solid whole."
+There's so much potential in Agents Of S.H.I.E.L.D. ... but the show's creators aren't fully exploring it yet."
+Kathrine Siegel of Paste gave a negative review of the episode, calling it "pretty flat, and very disappointing as season premieres go", feeling that the character development and plot were limited, lamenting the decision to kill off Lawless' character, and stating that the episode continued a trend of the series having "amazing individual parts [that] never come together to create a solid whole."

 Multiple critics positively compared the character of Grant Ward, and his new position as a traitor and prisoner, to the character of Hannibal Lecter, though it was acknowledged that the situation would likely change in upcoming episodes.
 Also, the plot twist that the character of Fitz had been hallucinating the presence of Simmons all along was compared to the works of M. Night Shyamalan.